vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/index.md

 1. Define “domain event” for the group:

    {{% callout %}}
-   Example: "A 'Domain Event' represents a state transition in the domain.
+   **Example**: "A 'Domain Event' represents a state transition in the domain.
 It’s expressed as a verb in the past tense, such as 'Order Placed' or 'Refund Initiated'.”
    {{% /callout %}}

 1. Have the group "storm the business" process by writing a series of domain events on orange sticky notes, one per note.